RadiologyInfo - The radiology information resource for patients

 • Any procedure where the skin is penetrated carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

 • There is always a slight chance of cancer from excessive exposure to radiation.
-However, the benefit of an accurate diagnosis far outweighs the risk.
+However, given the small amount of radiation used in medical imaging, the benefit of an accurate diagnosis far outweighs the associated risk.

-• Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
-See the Safety page for more information about pregnancy and x-rays.
+• Women should always tell their doctor and x-ray technologist if they are pregnant.
+See the Radiation Safety page for more information about pregnancy and x-rays.

 What are the limitations of Stereotactic Breast Biopsy?